quicwg/ops-drafts/draft-ietf-quic-manageability.md

 # Features of the QUIC Wire Image {#sec-wire-image}

-Tthis section discusses those aspects of the QUIC transport protocol that have an impact on the design and operation of devices that forward QUIC packets.
+This section discusses those aspects of the QUIC transport protocol that have an impact on the design and operation of devices that forward QUIC packets.
 This section is concerned primarily with the unencrypted part of QUIC's wire image
 {{WIRE-IMAGE}}, which is defined as the information available in the packet